opnsense/docs/source/development/frontend/models.rst

 Usage example
 -------------

-Now let's test our model using a small php script (in /usr/local/opnsense/mvc/script/ ):
+Now let's test our model using a small PHP script (in /usr/local/opnsense/mvc/script/ ):

 .. code-block:: php